-- (1) Start with the last incremented array number of diplexed ports of the same colour code and increment plus 1 for segmented pattern 1 up to segmented pattern 3 (see table 7.2.3). - (2) Concatenate the array ID string of the three colour strings separated by slash for triplexed ports (e.g. R1/B1/Y1 ...)
+- (1) Start with the last incremented array number of diplexed ports from nearest array position to the Coding Reference Point of the same colour code and increment plus 1 continue bottom-up as first direction and left-to-right as second direction for segmented pattern 1 up to segmented pattern 3 (see table 7.2.3). - (2) Concatenate the array ID string of the three colour strings separated by slash for triplexed ports (e.g. R1/B1/Y1 ...)